Garbee/Garbee/README.md

 ### <div align="center">I'm Jonathan Garbee, a front-end engineer for the Web Platform.</div>

-- 💼 I work at Dun & Bradstreet
+- 💼 I'm seeking new employment.
+Reach out if you have an opportunity in need of a highly skilled web engineer.

-- 🌱 I'm currently leading a full web application rebuild effort
+- 🌱 I'm currently building small utility packages while I look for work.

 <br/>